sjtalkar/sjtalkar.github.io/Know for the exam from the webinars.md

 # Know for the exam (from the webinars for DP-100)

+Coinciding with Milestone 1 at the University of Michigan's Master in Applied Data Science, I decided to familiarize myself with cloud implementation of machine learning.
+The Azure subscription provided to me by CSGPro gave me all I needed to not just acquaint myself but to also explore and depp-dive into machine learning through code, through AutoML and through Azure Machine Learning Designer (no code option).

 ## Practice the code with various datasets using sample template Azure ML notebooks

 > Access the notebooks by creating a compute instance resource in Azure ML studio